A rather Franglais-style cheesecake & ranting over Brexit

 Filling with Roasted Red Kuri

 This recipe is ideal for serving later in the day.
 Just chill in the fridge for 6 hours.
 Best eaten within a couple of days.
-The basic French recipe for macaron shells are well explained in Mad About Macarons! using 150g egg whites for about 40 macarons.
+The basic French recipe for macaron shells are well explained in both Mad About Macarons! and Teatime in Paris!
+(150g egg whites for about 40 macarons).

 Preparation time: 20 minutes